marek-mikula/laravel-console-events/README.md

 ### Create listeners ###

-Use Laravel's command `php artisan make:listener` to create listeners which will listen to the events, which this package provides.
+Use Laravels command `php artisan make:listener` to create listeners which will listen to the events, which this package provides.
 The listeners will be created in the `app/Listeners` folder.